adriasir123/adriasir123/README.md

-👋 Hi, I’m Adrián Jaramillo
+👋 Hi, I’m Adrián Jaramillo Rodríguez
-👀 I’m interested in ...
+👀 I’m interested in: sysadmin, linux, reading, music
-🌱 I’m currently studying ASIR
+🌱 I’m currently studying: 2º ASIR
-💞️ I’m looking to collaborate on ...
-📫 How to reach me ...
+📫 How to reach me: https://www.linkedin.com/in/adrian-jaramillo-rodriguez/

 <!---
 adriasir123/adriasir123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.